jminman99/MentraAssistant-Blank/replit.md

 Preferred communication style: Simple, everyday language.

+## Branding Direction

+Moving away from traditional "mentorship" language toward more emotionally resonant messaging:
+- Primary tagline: "Sometimes you need one man who's lived it.
+Sometimes you need a council who's seen it all."
+- Focus on wisdom, lived experience, and transformative guidance rather than structured mentorship
+- Avoid overusing "mentor" - prefer terms like "guide," "council," "wisdom," "lived experience"

 ## AI Mentor Semantic Layer

 The application features a sophisticated semantic personality layer that defines authentic communication patterns for each AI mentor: